Bethlehem Lutheran Church is a longstanding Lutheran church located in West Dundee, Illinois. Our congregation dates back more than 100 years.

 Renovation of the sanctuary is well underway.
 Carpeting and wall coverings have been replaced, pews have been replaced with comfortable chairs and the elevator has been replaced.

-The no-charge two day event was first called A Bethlehem Experience and later called Bethlehem Christmas Live!
-It consists of outdoor guided walking tours of playlets performed in sets with live actors from the congregation in period dress.
-A poignant, sometimes amusing portrayal of events before, during and after the birth of Christ gives visitors of all ages a joyful spirit to carry through the holiday season.
-After a tour visitors can enjoy refreshments, cookie decorating and craft making and photos with Santa in our Fellowship Hall.
+A major, free of charge event dubbed Bethlehem Christmas Live! was held during the Christmas seasons of 2016 and 2018 following the Dickens in Dundee celebration.
+For two nights groups of visitors were guided on walking tours of seven individual outdoor sets where playlets were performed by live actors from the congregation in period dress.
+A poignant, sometimes amusing portrayal of events before, during and after the birth of Christ gave visitors of all ages a joyful spirit to carry though the holiday season.
+After each tour visitors were invited to enjoy refreshments, cookie decorating, craft making and self-taken photos with Mr. and Mrs. Santa in our Fellowship Hall.